xlab-si/xopera-examples/csars/misc-tosca-types/README.md

-# Misc TOSCA entities
+# A CSAR with misc TOSCA entities
-Example of using a lot of different TOSCA entities.
+Example of using a lot of different TOSCA entities within an extracted TOSCA CSAR.

 ## Table of Contents
   - [Description](#description)